la-ots/pelican/docs/components/table.md

 ## Best Practice

 - Tables allows the user to compare data.
-- Use accessible Table markup, like what’s provided.
+- Use accessible table markup, like what’s provided.
 - [Pagination](/components/pagination) goes below a table if you need it.
-- Use Tables to display tabular data, not for layout.
+- Use tables to display tabular data, not for layout.
 {% include 'cards-tables.njk' %}

 ## Usage